tymothytym/dateSquirrel/readme.md

 ## Theming

-Every colour and metric is a CSS custom property, and all styles sit in a `@layer`, so your own unlayered CSS wins without a specificity fight.
+Every colour and metric is a CSS custom property.
+All styles sit in a `@layer`, so any unlayered CSS wins without a specificity fight.

 ```css
 .dsq {